How to Create a Morning Routine for Burnout Prevention and Recovery

 In the end, there’s no single perfect morning routine.
 You need to look at how much time you can dedicate, consider your overall goals, and then decide what you’re going to do.

-Here are some activity suggestions to get you started:
+Here are some morning routine suggestions to get you started:

 Activities that settle your mind